stefantoncu01/Pizza-project/README.md

 #####Tests
 1. Create some Pizzas, one of each type and assert the price for each one.
 2. Create two Client objects and assert some client attributes
-3. Test 3.Create an Order having a client with a card.
+3. Create an Order having a client with a card.
 Assert the total_price
-4. Test 4.Create an Order having a client without a card.
+4. Create an Order having a client without a card.
 Assert the total_price
-5. Test 5.Create an Order.
+5. Create an Order.
 Test invoice property
-6. Test 6.Create an Order.
+6. Create an Order.
 Test Client attributes.
-7. Test 7.Create an Order.
+7. Create an Order.
 Test Pizzas attributes and prices